sarkershantonu/Automation-Getting-Started/Serenity-Junit/Readme.md

 4. You should make Steps Pages to reuse the steps
 5. Sanity checks : Put assertion in each @step to validate on the spot.
 6. In Test case, keep test data only not sanity check items
+7. If you have complex validation logic, put in separate package like steps

 # Reporting :
 1. All test methods names will be seperated